Warming Spices for a Worldly Kitchen This Holiday

 Spice it up: Baharat is a blend of spices used in the Middle East to spice meat, soups, and as a condiment.
 The bright color comes from paprika, which is the base of baharat.

-Warm up your language skills: One phrase in Arabic that’s very similar to a saying in English is “odrob el haddid wa howa hami” which translates to “striking while the iron is hot” and means not to procrastinate.
+Warm up your language skills: One phrase in Arabic that’s very similar to a saying in English is “odrob el haddid wa howa hami” which translates to “hit the iron or metal while it’s hot” and means “don’t postpone the issue or what are you waiting for.”

 Recipe for baharat: Combine 4 Tbsp. ground black pepper, 2 Tbsp. ground coriander, 2 Tbsp. ground cinnamon, 2 Tbsp. ground cloves, 3 Tbsp. ground cumin, 1 tsp. ground cardamom, 4 tsp. ground nutmeg, and 4 Tbsp. paprika.